brevzin/cpp_proposals/2322_fold/fold.md

 Up until this point, this paper has only discussed returning a _value_ from `fold`: whatever we get as the result of `f(f(f(f(init, e0), e1), e2), e3)`.
 But there is another value that we compute along the way that is thrown out: the end iterator.

-An alternative formulation of `fold` would preserve that information:
+An alternative formulation of `fold` would preserve that information.
+Rather than returning `R`, we could do something like this:

 ```cpp
 template <input_iterator I, typename R>